dinhthienan33/NhanDang/README.md

 ## Project Structure

-- `frontend/`: React.js user interface for image upload and display.
+- `frontend/`: HTML/CSS/JavaScript user interface for image upload and display.
-- `backend/`: FastAPI application handling requests, interacting with Kafka/Redis.
+- `backend/`: FastAPI application handling requests, interacting with Redis.
-- `inference_worker/`: Kafka consumer that triggers inference via Triton.
+- `inference_worker/`: Kafka consumer that triggers inference (for production deployment).
-- `model_repository/`: Stores the optimized model for Triton.
+- `model_repository/`: Stores the optimized model for Triton (for production deployment).
 - `scripts/`: Utility scripts (e.g., model conversion).
 - `docker-compose.yml`: Docker Compose configuration for local deployment.

-## Requirements Met (from @project-rules.mdc)
+## Requirements Met

-1.  **Training/Inference Notebook:** Uses the model from the provided Raindrop-Removal repository.
+1.  **Training/Inference Model:** Uses the model from the provided Raindrop-Removal repository.
 2.  **Front-End:** Simple and responsive UI built with HTML, CSS, and JavaScript.
-3.  **Back-End/Pipeline:** FastAPI backend, Kafka for message processing, and Triton for inference.
+3.  **Back-End/Pipeline:** FastAPI backend with optional Kafka/Triton integration.
-4.  **Model Storage:** Uses Triton's model repository format with TensorRT optimization.
+4.  **Model Storage:** For production, uses Triton's model repository format with TensorRT optimization.
-5.  **Optimization:** Kafka for asynchronous processing and Redis for caching.
+5.  **Optimization:** Redis for caching, with optional Kafka for async processing in production.
-6.  **Deployment:** Complete Docker Compose setup for easy deployment.
+6.  **Deployment:** Docker Compose setup for easy deployment.

-## Setup & Run (Local using Docker Compose)
+## Quick Start (Testing/Development)

+This setup uses a mock model implementation for testing so you don't need the actual model or GPU.

 ### Prerequisites

 - Docker and Docker Compose
-- NVIDIA Container Toolkit (for Triton GPU support)
-- GPU with CUDA support (recommended)

 ### Step 1: Clone the Repository